tardate/LittleArduinoProjects/ESP8266/micropython/esp-12-temperature-logger/README.md

 * `read_and_log_temps` is the main method
 * I used `demo_read_and_log_temps` for verifying the API interaction without a sensor attached
 * added some exception handling to allow for intermittent wifi connection issues
+* As I am using the [Ubidots STEM plan](https://help.ubidots.com/en/articles/639806-plans-billing-what-is-the-difference-between-ubidots-and-ubidots-stem), it has limitations that I must stay within, including:
+    * Devices: 3 free devices.
+    * Dashboards: 1 dashboard, with up to 10 widgets.
+    * Variables: Up to 10 variables per device.
+    * Data ingestion: 4,000 dots per day across all of your devices.
+        * This is the main issue: effectively restricts sampling to [>= 21.6 seconds/sample](https://www.wolframalpha.com/input?i=24+*+60+*+60+%2F+4000)
+        * I've set the sampling rate to approx 1 dot/30s, for a daily max of around [2880 dots](https://www.wolframalpha.com/input?i=24+*+60+*+60+%2F+30)

 ```python
 import urequests